tegonal/minimalist/README.md

 </code-zip-1>

 For the above example, the possible combinations are 1/A, 2/A,...
 99/A, 1/B, 2/B...
-99/Z
+99/Z.
-As mentioned in [ordered and arbitrary arguments generators](#ordered-and-arbitrary-arguments-generators), an `ArbArgsGenerator` order is undefined and it could occur that you see a combination more than once.
+As outlined in [ordered and arbitrary arguments generators](#ordered-and-arbitrary-arguments-generators), the order of the generated values of an
+`ArbArgsGenerator` is undefined and it could occur that you see a combination more than once.
-You can pass a `transform` function as last argument and map the values pairwise another type:
+You can pass a `transform` function as last argument and map the values pairwise to another type:

 <code-zip-2>